tencentyun/intlcloud-documents/product_new/安全产品中心/BGP 高防包/常见问题/封堵相关问题_intl_en.md

 Because the IP blocking takes effect in the carrier's network, Tencent Cloud is unable to monitor whether the attack traffic flow has been stopped.
 If the IP is recovered but the attack is still going on, the IP will be blocked again.
 A gap exists between the recovery and the re-blocking that the attack traffic can take the advantage of directly entering the Tencent Cloud's basic network, resulting in negative effects on other cloud users.
 In addition, the IP blocking is a service Tencent Cloud purchases from carriers with limited numbers of the unblocking and blocking frequency.

 ## How can I unblock the IP earlier in case of an emergency?
-1. Starting or upgrading the elastic protection capability and adjusting the elastic protection to the maximum value will allow for earlier automatic unblocking.
+Starting or upgrading the elastic protection capability and adjusting the elastic protection to the maximum value will allow for earlier automatic unblocking.
-2. Three chances of self-unblocking are provided for users with Anti-DDoS Pro every day.
-In case of emergencies, you can [self-unblocking](https://intl.cloud.tencent.com/document/product/1029/31758).

 ## Why is there a limit on the number of self-unblocking?
 What are the limitations?
 Tencent Cloud pays carriers for blocking attacked IPs, and carriers impose limits on the time and frequency of unblocking.